 Greetham Valley spends considerable time and effort on investigating viable and sustainable ways to reduce our carbon footprint, with the long term ‘holy grail’ aim of eventually becoming carbon neutral.
+We aim to increase biodiversity across our 276 acres and our entire team of staff are involved in numerous ‘eco projects’ as detailed below.

 - we have installed a 40kwh solar panel power system – now we just need the sun to shine!
+Despite the weather being typically British in recent months, we have had great results from this installation

 - our cleaning and housekeeping supplies are all eco-friendly across the complex